Gift Aid explained

 This will cover all donations that you have made to MSF in the last four years and any that you choose to make in the future.

 Download a Gift Aid form, fill it in and return it to us at the address provided on the form.

-Whether you're paying tax at the higher rate of 40 percent, or at the lower rate of 10 percent, MSF still benefits from an extra 25 pence for every pound given.
+Whether you're paying tax at the basic rate of 20 percent, or the higher rate of 40 percent, MSF still benefits from an extra 25 pence for every pound given.

 A higher rate taxpayer who makes donations to MSF through Gift Aid can claim back the difference between the higher rate of tax at 40 percent and the basic rate of tax at 20 percent on the total value of their donation (the ‘gross donation’).
 This can be claimed back on a Self Assessment tax return.

 Donors who do not complete a Self Assessment tax return can call their tax office and have the higher rate relief reflected in their PAYE tax code.

-Read more about Self Assesment Donations on the HMRC website.
+Read more about Self Assessment Donations on the HMRC website.

 If you do not pay tax, you should not use Gift Aid.